 The vast majority of applications for Social Security benefits are denied.
 Therefore, you will likely need to appeal the Social Security Administration’s initial decision that you are not disabled.
 Hiring an experienced and knowledgeable attorney to represent you in your Social Security appeal can greatly increase your odds of eventually being found disabled and receiving benefits.
 Your attorney will be aware of all deadlines, help you prepare your appeal, ensure the Social Security Administration has all of your records, advise you throughout the process and represent at your hearing.

 If you have been denied Social Security benefits, it is important that you contact an experienced attorney today.
-Our team of Monroe, NC attorneys will work with you to present your Social Security appeal in a timely and persuasive manner to give you the best chance of receiving Social Security benefits.
+Our team of Monroe, NC social security disability attorneys will work with you to present your Social Security appeal in a timely and persuasive manner to give you the best chance of receiving Social Security benefits.
 Call 704-289-2519 to speak to an attorney today.